Welcome to The Island.

 Our vibrant hub for all things alternative hosts over 100 resident artists from the city's thriving, diverse scene, and boasts a circus school, artist studios, music studios, dance rooms and a beautiful gallery space.
 However, you need to look beneath our floors to find our most distinctive feature: a sprawling complex of original early 20th century police cells, which have provided the backdrop to numerous gigs, micro-festivals and transgressive arts performances.

-If you are looking to get involved in a collaborative showcase event, and want both a site and a team who accommodate the distinctly alternative, then The Island is the place for you..
+If you are looking to get involved in a collaborative showcase event, and want both a site and a team who accommodate the distinctly alternative, The Island is the place for you..

 "The Island is unique.
 Not only does it offer a truly exciting space in which to stage work and respond to its heritage; it also fosters a community spirit and supports artwork.
 The Island is not driven solely by the bottom line but provides a home to a variety of independent artists, performers & events alike, in its eclectic mix of studio spaces, rehearsals rooms, conference facilities and workshops.
 Furthermore The Island stands virtually alone in an artistic landscape where most venues place concern of self image or reaction before the artists or events they support; The Island is different, it is home to the challenging, the creative, the alternative and the adventurous.
 The Island is alive.
 The Island makes art work."
 T.Bacon - Live art performer & Curator